When does vapor pressure deficit drive or reduce evapotranspiration?: Conclusions

 \acknowledgments This work used eddy covariance data acquired and shared by the FLUXNET community, including these networks: AmeriFlux, AfriFlux, AsiaFlux, CarboAfrica, CarboEuropeIP, CarboItaly, CarboMont, ChinaFlux, Fluxnet-Canada, GreenGrass, ICOS, KoFlux, LBA, NECC, OzFlux-TERN, TCOS-Siberia, and USCCC.
 The ERA-Interim reanalysis data are provided by ECMWF and processed by LSCE.
 The FLUXNET eddy covariance data processing and harmonization was carried out by the European Fluxes Database Cluster, AmeriFlux Management Project, and Fluxdata project of FLUXNET, with the support of CDIAC and ICOS Ecosystem Thematic Center, and the OzFlux, ChinaFlux and AsiaFlux offices.
 We would like to thank Dr. Trevor Keenan for providing tools for citation of the FLUXNET2015 dataset, available at \url{https://github.com/trevorkeenan/FLUXNET_citations}.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 16-44869.
-All code and data used in this analysis, including those used to generate the figures and tables, are publicly available at \url{https://github.com/massma/climate\_et}
+All code and data used in this analysis, including those used to generate the figures and tables, are publicly available at \url{https://github.com/massma/climate\_et}.
+We would like to thank Emma Robinson and one anonymous reviewer for thoughtful comments that greatly improved the strength of the manuscript.